 - Bags chucked in the water in Watchdogs Day 2 won't disappear, but they do respawn all the way back at the beginning of the level.
-Don't throw more than four in at a time.
+Don't throw more than four into the boat at a time.

 - Jumping onto the folded-up blankets in Lab Rats keeps you from taking fall damage.